 We are our own worst enemy.
 You know that’s true, right?
 We are our harshest critics and our greatest doubters.
 And I think the biggest thing you (and anybody) could do for yourself, is learn to shut up the voice that tells you you’re not good enough.

 We all have that voice.
 It’s the one that goes, “Hmmm… maybe not,” when we have an awesome idea.
-It’s the one that goes, “You’re embarrassing yourself!” when we try out a new skill.
+It’s the one that says, “You’re embarrassing yourself!” when we try out a new skill.
 Or, “Lol, everyone hates you” at random times of the day for no good reason.
 If you’ve ever thought, “I’m too fat to pull this look off”, “I’m not smart enough to figure this out”, or “I’m way out of his/her league”… you’ve fallen victim to that voice.

 We need to shut that voice up, babe.

 It does not serve you, and it’s probably the number one thing that holds you back.

 If you had a friend that talked to you like that – they wouldn’t be your friend for very long.
 If you had a coach, boss, or partner talk to you like that, you’d recognize it as abusive.
 So why do you tolerate it from yourself?

 Is it because you believe it’s true?
 And if so… WHY do you believe it’s true?
 Is it because it’s actually true, or is it because you’ve told yourself this for so long that you’ve started to believe it?

 (Hint: It’s definitely the last one, NOT the first one).

 Here’s the truth: The monkey part of your brain prioritizes staying in your comfort zone above all else.
 It wants to uphold the status quo that’s already within your head.
 So when you think about doing something outside of your comfort zone, your monkey brain freaks out and tries to beat you down to keep you complacent.